 Insta pot beets are ready in half the time it takes to roast them in the oven or boil them on the stove.
 Here's how to do it:

 Step 1.
-Prep beets: Clean the beets to remove any dirt by scrubbing them.
+Prep beets: Scrub the beets to remove dirt.
 Trim and discard the roots and stems.

 Step 2.
 Pressure Cook: Add water to the instant pot.
-Place a steamer basket and place all the beets in that.
+Place a steamer basket in it, and add all the beets.
 Close the lid and pressure cook for 20 minutes.
-Wait 5 minutes, then release pressure.
+Wait 5 minutes, then release the pressure.

 Step 3.
 Check for doneness: Open the lid and insert a knife through one of the beets to check if they're done.
 If the beets are not tender, pressure cook for a few more minutes.